Keld Resource Centre

 We have opened a holiday cottage, Countryside & Heritage Centre, an events and activity space, a well-being garden and a community orchard, as well as organising a thriving events and activity programme.

-Meet at Keld Resource Centre and travel by car to Ravenseat Farm, home of Amanda Owen - the Yorkshire Shepherdess - and her family.
-Enjoy afternoon tea served by the Owen family followed by a gentle guided walk back to Keld.
+Back again by very popular demand.
+Meet at Keld Resource Centre for car transport to Ravenseat farm, home of Amanda Owen, the Yorkshire Shepherdess.
+Enjoy a cream tea with the Owen family followed by a gentle walk with stunning views back to Keld via the picturesque waterfalls and the river Swale.